 - It is for those who can read.
 At the time when Stenay was called SATORNCUM.
 It was enough to see the S.R.N.P.R.13 to recognize and see at a single glance the name of the city and the theme of the cube.
 SATOR passed to SATORNACUM, to SATORNAY, then to STENAY.
 Tracing the SATOR is to become the Messenger of Stenay.

-Let the grammarians and researchers argue about this case that we will pass, and drink this coffee that will otherwise cool down.
+Let the grammarians and researchers argue about this case that we will pass and drink this coffee that will otherwise cool down.
 Outside passes an ambulance.
-The third word is "skull fracture."

-The GUERCHINO version of the "ARCADIAN SHEPHERDS"15 features a skull, & who can say if it was that of DAGOBERT II, father, or SIGEBERT IV, the son?
+The GUERCHINO version of the "ARCADIAN SHEPHERDS"15 features a skull & who can say if it was that of DAGOBERT II, father, or SIGEBERT IV, the son?
 The painter also arranged it so that the incision is concealed by a large fly called a horsefly.
 Monsignor ROSPIGLIOSI, sponsor of the canvas imposed the theme of 'The truth discovered by Time' & suggested reading 'discovery by the Gadfly'.
 Here the language of insiders becomes hermetic.
 In your hands the time that flies will discover the truth of the blood.

 - Or else where the treasure is ...